Craphtr/why-are-customer-cohorts-declining-despite-stable-acquisition--a-lifecycle-diagnostic-using-GA4-data/README.md

 | Dec 2020 | 16%      | 21%  | 28%    | 35%    | **37% high-value**      |
 | Jan 2021 | 8%       | 20%  | 31%    | 41%    | **28% high-value**      |

 High-value customer concentration fell 42% in three months.
-Your revenue is increasingly dependent on a shrinking elite minority while the majority generate single-transaction value then churn.
+This implies that revenue is increasingly dependent on a shrinking elite minority while the majority generate single-transaction value then churn.

 ### **The Diagnostic Chain: From Symptom to Root Cause**